CDC and FDA Update: Interim Clinical Considerations for Monkeypox Vaccination

 Overview The U.S. Food and Drug Administration (FDA) has issued an emergency use authorization (EUA) for the JYNNEOS vaccine.
-The EUA allows healthcare providers to administer the vaccine by intradermal injection for
+The EUA allows healthcare providers to administer the

 Infection with HIV can accelerate aging within the first two to three years of infection, study says

-Living with HIV may have an immediate effect on how your body ages, according to new research which showed that cellular aging was sped up in male patients within two
+Living with HIV may have an immediate effect on how your body ages, according to new research which showed that cellular aging was sped up

 This webinar focuses on medication therapy management protocols and their impact on prescription drug coverage policies.
 It also will look at PrEP access through a health equity lens and will include a review of the drug utilization review process, insurance models, and health impact analysis—considering the impact of each on patients and care.